 Direct care for a patient with probable or confirmed COVID-19 without using recommended personal protective equipment

-Other situations as indicated by local risk assessments.
+Other situations as determined by local health authorities based on local risk assessments.

 The US Centers for Disease Control and Prevention defines a close contact as someone who has been within 2 metres (6 feet) of an infected person for at least 15 minutes over a 24-hour period, beginning 2 days before symptom onset (or 2 days before testing in asymptomatic patients).